rasputnik/kafka-poc/USAGE.md

 # zookeeprs list

 Consumers tend to use this.
-We have one, and the kafka config is put under the /kafka znode, so you want
+We have one, and the kafka config is put under the /kafka znode, so you want:

     zk1:2181/kafka

 # broker list

-Producers typically need this rather than just a zk URL.
+Producers in 0.8 no longer have a zookeper dependency.
+Instead, you need to provide a list of brokers (can just be one - the client discovers the full list from the first broker it finds):

     kafka1:9092,kafka2:9092,kafka3:9092